ivanmisic/bashpast/README.md

 # Bashpast
-###  Bashpast bookmarks your commands for easier invocation
+###  Bashpast bookmarks your commands for easier repeated invocation

 * * *